Lokiceratops: Environment

 The Loki Quarry is characterized by carbonaceous fine-grained sandstones, siltstones, and mudstones, with depositional features indicating a poorly-drained fluvial system.
 Gar scales & mollusks occur in the quarry, as well as carbonized plant fragments and wood, and beads of amber.

+Paleoecology

+Lokiceratops lived in the Judith River Formation of what is now Montana.
+It could have lived alongside many other dinosaurs including the fellow ceratopsids Furcatoceratops, Medusaceratops and Judiceratops, the ankylosaurs Edmontonia and Zuul, the hadrosaurs Brachylophosaurus and Corythosaurus, the pachycephalosaurs Colepiocephale and Hanssuesia, the maniraptorans Dromaeosaurus, Hesperornis, and Saurornitholestes, and the tyrannosaurs Daspletosaurus and Gorgosaurus.
+Lokiceratops would have also lived alongside several non-dinosaurian reptiles including the eusuchians Brachychampsa and Deinosuchus, which was likely an apex predator, the squamates Exostinus and Paraderma, the testudines Basilemys and Neurankylus, and the choristoderan Champsosaurus.